8 Tips to Improve Team Collaboration

 8. Check in consistently.

 If teams are important for your organization, you need to do what you can to facilitate their effectiveness.
 Make sure open communication exists.
 Create opportunities for all voices to be heard.
 Connect with the shared values that unite the team.
-Finally, instill pride in the members that a high performing team can be as or more powerful than an individual superior performer.
+Finally, instill pride in the members by reminding them that a high-performing team can be as or more powerful than an individual superior performer.